November 14, 2022, 4:33 pm | Read time: 16 minutes

 What Makes a Good Digital Camera?

 That’s only partially true.
-With too high a pixel count that is not optimally matched to the rest of the camera’s equipment, image quality can decrease.
+If the pixel count is too high and not optimally matched to the rest of the camera’s equipment, image quality can decrease.
 This can lead to image noise or discoloration.
 This is because the image information is no longer processed correctly.
-The interplay of lens, sensor, hardware, and software is therefore much more important than resolution—though also harder to assess, at least at first glance.
+The interplay of lens, sensor, hardware, and software is therefore much more important than resolution–but also harder to assess, at least at first glance.

 Which Digital Camera is Suitable for Which Purpose?

 Unlike analog cameras, a digital camera stores the captured image on a digital medium.
-Digital cameras are available as compact, DSLR, and system cameras.
+Digital cameras come as compact, DSLR, and system cameras.
 The difference lies in the range of functions.

 A digital compact camera is particularly suitable for beginners and occasional shots, such as travel or event photography.
 They are characterized by their small size, a fixed lens, and an affordable price.
 Those with slightly higher demands can opt for a high-quality compact camera, a so-called bridge camera, which offers more settings than a regular compact camera.